 • Following War Child on Facebook to stay updated on the latest developments in its campaigns.

-You can stay up-to-date on current campaigns against the use of child soldiers by visiting Roméo Dallaire Child Soldiers Initiative.
+You can stay up-to-date on current campaigns against the use of child soldiers by visiting the Roméo Dallaire Child Soldiers Initiative.

 If you liked this story, you might be interested in other campaigns to help children access education on our Education as Resistance page, which lists the top scholarship programs that we support!